Maimonator/maimonator.github.io/_posts/2023-08-06-text-classification-gzip-knn.md

 In this post I will go over the paper and the knowledge needed to understand it.
 In the end, I present a few of my own findings that I find quite interesting.
 So, even if you already know what the paper is about, make sure to read through to the end 😊.

-All the code I use is available on my [GitHub Page](https://github.com/Maimonator/gzip-vs-bert)
+All the code I use is available on my [GitHub](https://github.com/Maimonator/gzip-vs-bert)

 ## Overview